-We continue to look for further opportunity to serve the industry with our unique equipment and expertise.
+We continue to look for further opportunities to serve the industry with our unique equipment and expertise.
 Please do not hesitate to schedule a visit or contact us for product testing.

 Printing Pilot Plant

 It has been decided that Welborn Hall, home to the WMU Printing Pilot Plant, will be permanently shuttered in 2021.
 The Cerutti and Comco presses have aged become very seldom utilized.
-Market decline in publication grade gravure printing has also directly impacted interest on the machine.
+The market decline in publication grade gravure printing has also directly impacted interest in the machine.
 WMU still offers a Printing Management degree and has several wonderful printing labs as well as a Flexible Electronics Applications and Technology (FEAT) Center.
-Please contact me if you would like introduction to any of our excellent faculty in Printing, Paper, or Chemical Engineering.
+Please contact me if you would like an introduction to any of our excellent faculty in Printing, Paper, or Chemical Engineering.

 Here’s to a bright, collaborative future!